Automated Soil Sampling Planning

 Starting & End Points

-Sequence of Zones to sample (draw manually)
+Sequence of Zones draw manually

-Printing Labels for Laboratory:
+Printing Labels for Laboratory and samplers:

 Define logic what to put on a soil probe